zaripych/repka/.changeset/hip-mayflies-swim.md

 "@repka-kit/ts": minor
 ---

-feat(init): repka now has init command which allows to initialize your repository to start using repka
+feat(init): adds init command which allows to initialize your repository to start using repka